 Each semester, more than 300 employers attend career fairs that we host on campus.
 An additional job fair for teaching careers is held in the spring.

 Seminars on career and employment topics are offered in classroom settings and in the center year round.
 A job shadowing program is offered to students who want first-hand experience in a specific career.
 Mock interview days are held twice a year for students to practice interviewing with employers.

 UCRS 1300 and UCRS 2100 are courses that inform you about majors and careers that correlate with your abilities, interests and values.
-More information about these courses is in the catalog.
+More information about these courses is available in our our catalog.

 You can talk to a vocational counselor and take additional written career assessments to determine the careers that fit your interests, abilities and personality.
-For more information, visit the Counseling and Testing website.
+For more information, visit Counseling and Testing Services.